prestongarno/kotlinq/README.md

 * Quickly fetch from a GraphQl server using **dynamic queries/mutations** evaluated at runtime

-## Un-typed GraphQL query DSL (version 0.4.0) (new)
+## Query DSL (new with version 0.4.0)

-Version 0.4.0 supports [**ad-hoc, untyped**](https://github.com/prestongarno/kotlinq/blob/query-dsl/query-dsl/src/main/kotlin/org/kotlinq/dsl/extensions/FreePropertyExtensionScope.kt) but natively expressed queries and mutations!
+Version 0.4.0 supports [**ad-hoc, type-hinted**](https://github.com/prestongarno/kotlinq/blob/query-dsl/query-dsl/src/main/kotlin/org/kotlinq/dsl/extensions/FreePropertyExtensionScope.kt) but natively expressed queries and mutations!

 A powerful feature is the ability to **compose** and **reuse** graphql queries easily.